seandstewart/bardly/pending/romances/cymbeline/uncut.md

 which I will be ever to pay and yet pay still.

 **Frenchman**
-Sir, you o’er-rate my poor kindness: I was glad I
+Sir, you o'er-rate my poor kindness: I was glad I
 did atone my countryman and you; it had been pity
 you should have been put together with so mortal a
 purpose as then each bore, upon importance of so